junlarsen/LeagueVoice/README.md

 If your issue is not addressed in the Common Issues article and if you can't resolve any of the error messages you can report this error by submitting an issue.

-Before sending your issue, make sure it hasn't already been addressed in the issues list.
+Before sending your issue, make sure it has not already been addressed in the issues list.
 You can check the issues [here](https://github.com/supergrecko/LeagueVoice/issues)

 ## Legal